 “an eye for an eye will leave the world blind” – Mahatma Gandhi.
 Why ahimsa is the only force that can win us our wars

 That quote is often attributed to Gandhi but there’s some doubt about its veracity.
-In any event, it does appear to have the same kind of moralistic stench that finds so much favor with his devotees.
+In any event, it does appear to have the same kind of moralistic stench that finds so much favor among his devotees.
 It’s an idiotic belief.
 For a start, believing that an eye for an eye would leave the whole world blind necessitates the belief that all humans are bloodthirsty, vengeful savages with no compassion or kindness.
 This is patently false.
-Aside from a small percentage of sociopaths, humanity largely behaves according to the live and let live policy of mutual accomodation.
+Aside from a small percentage of sociopaths, humanity largely behaves according to the live and let live policy of mutual accommodation.
 This has to be so, for otherwise civilization would never have taken hold, and it would have been a Hobbesian war of all against all.

-The moralistic stench of Gandhi’s pronoucements
+The moralistic stench of Gandhi’s pronouncements

 The sociopaths, small though in relative numbers, have to be deterred from doing harm to minimize the prevalence of violence in any society.
 If those who poke out others’ eyes were to believe that they would not be punished, a certain number of innocent people would become blind because violence would not attract any penalties.
 If ahimsa or non-violence implies a commitment to not respond to violence with violence, then many innocents would suffer.
 If instead, a credible commitment can be made ex ante that the perpetrator of any eye-gouging will have his eyes removed, then it would deter anyone who cares for his own eyes.
-This is based on the reasonable assumption that sociopaths are rational and would want to preserve their eyes, even though they lack empathy and other fine human emotions.
+This is based on the reasonable assumption that even sociopaths are rational and would want to preserve their eyes, even though they lack empathy and other fine human emotions.